50ShadesOfCode/pokemon_app/README.md

 Currently no localization exists.

 ## Styles and themes
 Spacings are made with the step=2.
 E.g. spacing_1=8, spacing 1.25=10.
-Default theme is dark.
-Has support for a light theme.
+Default theme is light.

 ## Supported platforms
 * Android